sigp/lighthouse/watch/README.md

 - More API endpoints
   - E.g. `/v1/proposers?start_epoch={}&end_epoch={}`

-- Store the config in the database on first run so that we can warn against unexpected config changes.

 - Concurrently backfill and forwards fill, so forwards fill is not bottlenecked by large backfills.